Rahul04012003/XNAT_CLI_Toolkit/README.rst

 Core Functionalities:
 ---------------------

-1. **List Projects**: Retrieve and display a list of available XNAT projects.
+1. **List Projects**: Retrieve and display a list of available XNAT projects or subjects from a specific project.

 2. **Upload Data**: Upload data to XNAT in a structured manner:
     - Prearchiving